atsmacode/aye-poker/documentation/TASKS.md

 12. Proper solutions for PHP Stan errors I'm ignoring
 13. Review use of Game interface, may be linked to F.9
 14. Use Vue Composition API
+15. After allowing null returns from Model, I allowed various $stack params to be ?int, which might be odd in some cases.
+Where would a player not have a stack?

 # Features